Arc2D-Framework/Arc2D/src/display/screens/README.txt

 SPA SETUP
 ------------------------------------------------------------
-In an SPA setup (See: screens/SpaDemo), the screen is asssembled with 1 default View (see: views/).
+In an SPA setup (See: screens/SpaDemo), the screen is asssembled with 1 default View|Activity (see: views/).
 Add navigation to other views using links with namespace to the view:

 <a href=#display.views.Home">Home Page</a>